neuralmagic/deepsparse/logging-sdk/tutorial-kubernetes-prometheus/README.md

 minkube start
 ```

 Load the local docker images for boath apps into minikube.
+(Note: this may take a minute or two to complete).
 ```bash
 minikube image load sentiment_analysis:latest minikube image load image_classification:latest